 On February 20th, I began a do-it-yourself retreat entitled "30 Days to Morning Glory" (see Wisdom page).
 This retreat is a great way to deepen and renew your devotion to Mary.
 It's made simple for busy people like you and me with short reflections and prayers.
 I relied heavily on the reflections and prayers found in this retreat booklet during the beginning days of my pregnancy.
 It was the type of indirect moral support I needed.
 Well, indirect-ish.

 On March 25th, the retreat culminated with a consecration prayer.
 That same day we were headed to a kid's birthday party in the afternoon.
 After the party came to a close, we took to a nearby park.
 I remember being seated about 5 feet off the ground on a platform with Amelia hugging my left hip.
 A young toddler was about to come crashing down head first on the step to my immediate right.
-Without thinking, I reached out my right hand to cradle the toddlers' head.
+Without thinking, I reached out my right hand to cradle the little girl’s head.
+I heard the girl’s mother shout, and turned to her as she ran towards my left.
 I then looked back at Amelia.
 I was dumbfounded.
 Amelia was dangling head first, with her ankle in my left hand.

 Before turning to face Amelia's foot, not only was I completely unaware that Amelia had fallen, but I have absolutely no memory of catching her by the ankle mid-fall.
 Even in the most ideal circumstances I don't know if I or anyone for that matter could catch someone by the ankle mid-fall without looking.